For current COVID-19 information, see LegalHelpBC.ca

 The parent with the legal right and responsibility for raising a child and personally supervising the child.

 Term previously used in the Divorce Act.
-Refers party with whom the child lives and at whose home the child eats and sleeps for the majority of the time.
+Refers to the person with whom the child lives and at whose home the child eats and sleeps for the majority of the time.
 See Decision making responsibility.

 Custody and Access Assessment